fengjiang87/cs-3250-actions-demo/README.md

 Now, whenever we merge code into this repo (whether by pull request or pushing), these Actions will run on the repo.

-Once you have pushed this demo repo to your GitHub account, add a failing unit test to "test_demo_functions.py":
+Once you have pushed this demo repo to your GitHub account, add a failing unit test to "test_demo_functions.py", and then merge in these changes, too:

 ```
 def test_false():